Esketamine

-Esketamine, also known as (S)-ketamine or S(+)-ketamine, is the S(+) enantiomer of ketamine, is a dissociative hallucinogen drug used as a general anesthetic and as an antidepressant for treatment of depression.
-It is sold under the brand names Spravato (for depression), Ketanest (for anesthesia), among others.
+Esketamine, sold under the brand names Spravato (for depression) and Ketanest (for anesthesia) among others, is the S(+) enantiomer of ketamine.
+It is a dissociative hallucinogen drug used as a general anesthetic and as an antidepressant for treatment of depression.
 Esketamine is the active enantiomer of ketamine in terms of NMDA receptor antagonism and is more potent than racemic ketamine.